vlang/v/vlib/x/json2/README.md

     }
 }
 ```

-### Undefined Values
-Getting undefined values has the same behavior as regular V types.
-If you're casting a base field into `map[string]json2.Any` and fetch an undefined entry/value,
-it simply returns empty.
-As for the `[]json2.Any`, it returns an index error.

 ## Casting a value to an incompatible type
 `x.json2` provides methods for turning `Any` types into usable types.